forreya/javascript-basics/README.md

 ## Learning Objectives

-During this challenge, I achieved the following learning objectives:
+From these exercises & challenges, I achieved the following learning objectives:

 - Tested simple JavaScript programs using Node.
 - Explained how asynchronous programming is different from synchronous, blocking programming.